sindhujasridhar16/Customer-Segmentation/README.md

 In this case, I will use the dataset that I get from https://www.kaggle.com/datasets/mehmettahiraslan/customer-shopping-dataset

 Explore the Data
 Inspect the data, we have to make sure the columns required for RFM analysis exist (last purchase date, total orders, and total money spent).
-In this case, we use MySQL Workbench and query.
+In this case, we use SQL/Python.

 These are the columns in the data :